 Why should I apply for graduation?

-Submitting an application for graduation allows the Office of the Registrar to collect different information from you to help us serve you in your final year of study at TWU.
+Submitting an application for graduation allows the Office of the Registrar to collect important information from you to help us serve you in your final year of study at TWU.
 Information on the application helps with the planning of the graduation ceremony, the processing of a Degree Audit and more.

 When should I apply for graduation?

 Applications for graduation should be submitted one year prior to your anticipated graduation date.
 For the Spring ceremony the deadline is April 30 of the year prior to graduation (late applications will be accepted until January 31 for graduation the following April).
 For the Fall ceremony the deadline is December 31 of the year prior to graduation.
 A fee of $50 will be charged for all late applications.

 You may apply for graduation online Please be sure to submit a paper copy of your program checklist to the Office of the Registrar in order to complete your application.

 Where can I find my program checklist and do I need to fill it out?